10 Best Bike Saddles Reviewed & Compared

-The bike saddle is made with quality materials that won't break down easily.
+It is made with quality materials that won't break down easily.
 Reviewers felt they got plenty of value for their money.

-The bike saddle is padded but there's also plenty of firm support for riders who need it.
+It is padded but there's also plenty of firm support for riders who need it.
 Reviewers found the seat quite comfortable.
 It's suitable for long rides.
 It's rigid feeling but there's plenty of cushioning to pad your butt during a ride.

-The bike saddle weighs about 370 grams.
+It weighs about 370 grams.
 It's not the lightest option out there but it's certainly a contender but reviewers felt that it delivered value and comfort and the extra weight wasn't such a big deal.

 6. Brooks England

-This bike saddle is not appropriate for road cyclists who are looking to lighten the weight of their setup.
+It is not appropriate for road cyclists who are looking to lighten the weight of their setup.
 It's a bit heavier than other models but it's super comfortable and durable.